 As Dean of UC Davis School of Law, I have the distinct privilege of welcoming you to one of the world's leading law schools.
-We are extremely proud of the excellent record of scholarship, teaching, and service we have achieved since our founding more than 40 years ago, and we are extremely pleased you are considering joining the King Hall community.
-Please explore this booklet, log on to our web site (www.law.ucdavis.edu), and visit us in person to discover the many ways in which we can help you realize your dreams of a career in law.
+We are proud of the excellent record of scholarship, teaching, and service we have achieved since our founding more than 40 years ago, and we are extremely pleased you are considering joining the King Hall community.
+Please explore this booklet, log on to our web site (www.law.ucdavis.edu), and visit us in person to discover the many ways in which we can help you realize your dreams.

-At UC Davis, our outstanding ranking, small size, and unusually accessible and dedicated faculty of internationally renowned scholars provide a uniquely supportive learning environment.
-There is really no other law school like it in the United States!
+At UC Davis, our outstanding reputation and ranking, small size, and unusually accessible and dedicated faculty of internationally renowned scholars provide a uniquely supportive learning environment.
+There truly is no other law school like it!

 Each of our faculty members is truly committed to teaching, and together they offer a challenging academic program with diverse specialties including, but not limited to, business law, environmental law, international and comparative law, intellectual property, immigration law, constitutional law, and public interest law.